abra-code/replay/README.md

   1. No two actions may produce the same output.
 With concurrent execution this would produce undeterministic results depending on which action happened to run first or fail if they accessed the same file for writing concurrently.
      "replay" will not run any actions when this condition is detected during dependency analysis.
+  2. Action dependencies must not create a cycle.
+In other words the dependency graph must be a proper DAG.
+     An example cycle is one action copying file A to B and another action copying file B to A.
+     Replay algorithm tracks the number of unsatisifed dependencies for each action.
+When the number drops to zero, the action is dispatched for execution.
+For actions in a cycle that number never drops to zero and they can never be dispatched.
+After all dispatched tasks are done "replay" verifies all actions in the playlist were executed and reports a failure if they were not, listing the ones which were skipped.
-  2. Deletion and creation of the same file or directory in one playlist will result in creation first and deletion second because the deletion consumes the output of creation.
+  3. Deletion and creation of the same file or directory in one playlist will result in creation first and deletion second because the deletion consumes the output of creation.
 If deletion is a required preparation step it should be executed in a separate playlist before the main tasks are scheduled.
 You may pass --playlist-key multiple times as a parameter and the playlists will be executed one after another in the order specified.
-  3. Moving or deleting an item makes it unusable for other actions at the original path.
+  4. Moving or deleting an item makes it unusable for other actions at the original path.
 Such actions are exclusive consumers of given input paths and cannot share their inputs with other actions.
 Producing additional items under such exclusive input paths is also not allowed. "replay" will report an error during dependency analysis and will not execute an action graph with exclusive input violations.